 I guess this is the point that many logical people scrap the idea and move onto the next.
 But I knew in my heart (yes I know that sounds cheesy) that this was my business, this was my BIG idea!

 I’ve always loved design (of any kind) and was determined to do the branding myself.
-So I did… thanks to many YouTube tutorials on how to use various design software (that I had on free trials) and I learnt lots of sneaky ways you can create things with good old Pages (Mac’s version of Word).
+So I did… thanks to many YouTube tutorials on how to use various design software (that I used on free trials) and I learnt plenty of tips and tricks for creating graphics with good old Pages (Mac’s version of Word).

 Mama + Belle continued to grow (as did baby Belle!) and things got busier and busier.
 Being in Wales and away from all family and friends didn’t make things any easier as I had no support structure.